ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/docker-fundamentals/introduction-to-docker.md

     CMD [ "node", "server.js" ]
     ```

-Each line in a Dockerfile represents a specific action, like installing software, copying files, or configuring settings.
-When you build a Docker image using a Dockerfile, Docker reads and executes these instructions sequentially to create a consistent and reproducible image.
+Each line in a `Dockerfile` represents a specific action, like installing software, copying files, or configuring settings.
+When you build a Docker image using a `Dockerfile`, Docker reads and executes these instructions sequentially to create a consistent and reproducible image.

-In essence, a Dockerfile captures your application's requirements and the steps to get it up and running within a container.
+In essence, a `Dockerfile` captures your application's requirements and the steps to get it up and running within a container.
 It's a powerful tool for automating the process of building and deploying containers, making your development and deployment workflows smoother and more reliable.

 ## Docker Registry and Repository?

 When you run the `docker build` command on your host to build a Docker image from a Dockerfile, Docker stores the resulting image on the host machine where you executed the `docker build` command.

 What if you wish to securely store an image and have the ability to share it with others?
-This is where the Docker registry comes into play.
+This is where the Docker `registry` comes into play.
 The Docker registry acts as a centralized location where you can store images, making them accessible to both your team members and the public.

-To put it simply, think of the registry as a storage account for holding your images, while the repository within that storage account acts as a folder to neatly organize these images.
+To put it simply, think of the `registry` as a storage account for holding your images, while the `repository` within that storage account acts as a folder to neatly organize these images.

-Docker Hub is one of the most popular and widely used public Docker registries.
-It hosts a rich variety of ready-to-use Docker images customized for popular applications like MySQL, Nginx, Node.js, and others.
+[Docker Hub]{:target="_blank"} is one of the most popular and widely used public Docker registries.
+It hosts a rich variety of ready-to-use Docker images customized for popular applications like `MySQL`, `Nginx`, `Node.js`, and others.

+You can create your own repository on Docker Hub, store images, and share them with others, or even maintain private repositories for internal use.

 ## Summary